FAQ

 What scientific research has been done on the effectiveness of the Alexander Technique?

-What have doctors said about the Alexander Technique?
+What has medical community said about the Alexander Technique?

 Increasing numbers of physicians and health care professionals are recommending the Alexander Technique to their patients.
 Offered in wellness centers and health education programs worldwide, the Alexander Technique is appropriate for patients with chronic back pain, neck pain, migraines, repetitive stress injuries, balance and coordination problems, and for the depression and anxiety that often accompanies chronic pain and stress.